open-amt-cloud-toolkit/docs/docs/Tutorials/apiTutorial.md

-This tutorial demonstrates how to construct an Admin method API call for [*ConnectedDevices*](https://app.swaggerhub.com/apis-docs/rbheopenamt/mps/1.2.0#/Admin/post_admin) using Node.js.
-The ConnectedDevices method will retrieve information about connected devices, including device GUIDs.
+This tutorial demonstrates how to generate a JWT token for Authorization and construct a API call for [Getting Devices](https://app.swaggerhub.com/apis-docs/rbheopenamt/mps/1.3.0#/Devices/get_devices) using Node.js.
+This method will retrieve information about all devices, including device GUIDs.

 [![ConnectedDevices](../assets/images/ConnectedDevicesAPI.png)](../assets/images/ConnectedDevicesAPI.png)

 **Figure 1: Admin Method API Call for Connected Devices**

 !!! important
     Successfully deploy the Management Presence Server (MPS) and Remote Provisioning Server (RPS) and connect an Intel® vPro device to MPS before constructing the API call.
-Start **[here](../Local/overview.md)** to install microservices locally or **[here](../Docker/overview.md)** to install microservices locally with Docker*.
+Start [here](../Docker/overview.md)** to install microservices locally with Docker*.

 Modify the tutorial template to implement other MPS REST APIs by changing these values:

+- path
 - method
-- payload
-- path
+- body (if POST method)

 View all available MPS methods [here](../APIs/indexMPS.md).